microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/driveitem-assignsensitivitylabel.md

 Asynchronously assign a sensitivity label to a [driveItem][item-resource].

 This API is part of Microsoft SharePoint and OneDrive APIs that perform advanced premium administrative functions and is considered a protected API.
 Protected APIs require you to have more validation, beyond permission and consent, before you can use them.
-Before you call this API, you must [request access](https://aka.ms/PreviewSPOPremiumAPI).
+Before you call this API, you must [Enable metered APIs and services in Microsoft Graph](/graph/metered-api-setup?tabs=azurecloudshell).

 For more information about sensitivity labels from an administrator's perspective, see [Enable sensitivity labels for Office files in SharePoint and OneDrive](/microsoft-365/compliance/sensitivity-labels-sharepoint-onedrive-files?view=o365-worldwide&preserve-view=true).

 > [!NOTE]
 > This is a metered API and some charges for use may apply.
 For details, see [Overview of metered Microsoft 365 APIs in Microsoft Graph](/graph/metered-api-overview).
+This API applies sensitivity labels to files at rest, no watermarks, headers, or footers are applied by the Office clients containing the label information.

 [!INCLUDE [national-cloud-support](../../includes/global-only.md)]